sahiljain5040/android-bootstrap/README.md

 - **"data"** module:  This is also outer layer.
 This module provides the implementation of repositories required by the inner layer.

 - **"domain"** module: This is the inner layer.
 This module consists of our core business logic.
-All The UseCase and repositories definities goes here.
+All The UseCase and repositories(Signatures) goes here.
 This module should only consists of POJO classes.

 ## Example
 Suppose we need to build a Login Activity, where user need to enter username and password and authenticates over our backend server.